What Does It Take to Be a Hero?

 Sermonette; #FT17-02s; 19 minutes

-Ronny Graham, acknowledging that God has chosen the weak and base things of the world to confound the wise, analyzes the commonalities of heroes who have emerged from common people and who sacrifice their personal concerns for the greater good.
+There are commonalities of heroes who have emerged from common people and who sacrifice their personal concerns for the greater good.
 We recognize first responders (policemen, firemen, and soldiers) who routinely risk their lives to help others.
 Irena Sendler, the brave woman who smuggled 2,500 Jewish children from the Warsaw Ghetto, Henry Erwin, scalded by a flare he pulled out of the failed bomber hatch, and Arland Williams Jr, who assisted in the saving of the survivors of a downed aircraft but who drowned before rescuers could reach him, all exemplify heroes.
 The Roman historian Plutarch identified compassion for others as the common link for all acts of heroism.
 Sympathetic compassion for others motivated Winston Churchill, Joseph, Jephthah, and most significantly, Our Savior Jesus Christ, who sacrificed His life to redeem humanity.
 We need to emulate our Elder Brother Jesus Christ, making the exercise of sacrificial compassion a daily activity.

 Daily Verse and Comment